grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/migrate-from-grafana-e2e.md

 import ScaffoldPluginE2EInstallPNPM from '@snippets/plugin-e2e-install.pnpm.md';
 import ScaffoldPluginE2EInstallYarn from '@snippets/plugin-e2e-install.yarn.md';

-The [`@grafana/e2e`](https://www.npmjs.com/package/@grafana/e2e) tool will be depcrecated when Grafana 11.0.0 is released, and the support for this package will be dropped when Grafana 11.1.0 is released.
-We recommened all plugin authors to migrate their end-to-end tests to use Playwright and `@grafana/plugin-e2e` instead of Cypress and `@grafana/e2e`.
+The [`@grafana/e2e`](https://www.npmjs.com/package/@grafana/e2e) tool will be depcrecated when Grafana 11.0.0 is released, and the support for this package will be dropped.
+We recommend all plugin authors to migrate their end-to-end tests to use Playwright and `@grafana/plugin-e2e` instead of Cypress and `@grafana/e2e`.

 In this guide you'll learn: